sonirico/sonirico.github.io/about.md

 taught me the basics of programming to which I immediately fell in love, whereas the latter introduced me to UX systems which I have never stopped to use from then on.

-My first little-big project was an attemp of shoot'em up game, which I started in cooperation with [@rubendelblanco][2], who I would call my mentor.
+My first little-big project was an attempt of shoot'em up game, which I started in cooperation with [@rubendelblanco][2], who I would call my mentor.
 It is still available in sourceforge and even there is a [~~boring~~ gameplay][3], however I would recommend not to peek such expired spaghetti code.